joshenders/bcv/README.md

 If you want to set up the location-tracking system, you either need to:

-- Get your IT team to follow [this guide](docs/it_guide.md) to deploy your own system
+- Get your IT team to follow [THIS GUIDE](docs/it_guide.md) to deploy your own system
 - Request Databrew to deploy a system for you by [EMAILING US](info@databrew.cc)